 - the fugitive is alleged to have violated the terms of his or her bail, probation, parole, or sentence; or

-- he or she receives promises from the prosecuting attorney for leniency if extradition is waived; or
+- they received promises from the prosecuting attorney for leniency if extradition is waived; or

-- he or she wishes to “get it over with” and get back to the demanding state.
-3
+- they want to “get it over with” and get back to the demanding state.
+5

-Some cautions should be known before waiving extradition.
-If a person waives, he or she is no longer eligible for bail while awaiting transportation to the demanding state.
+However, waiving extradition means the person is no longer eligible for bail while awaiting transportation to the demanding state.
 Sometimes, transportation arrangements can take weeks or even over a month.
-During that time a person is incarcerated unnecessarily.
-4
+During that time a person is incarcerated in Colorado unnecessarily.
+6

 4. How can I defend myself against extradition out of Colorado?

-When another state requests extradition into its borders from Colorado, there are certain defenses that may be raised to attempt to prevent it:
+When another state requests extradition into its borders from Colorado, there are certain defenses that may be raised to attempt to prevent it.
+Three potential defenses are:

 - Improper Procedures: If the procedures under the UCEA have not been strictly followed, the attempt to bring a person into the state is invalid.
-In many cases, minor defects in paperwork or the process in generally will not stop the procedures, but may slow it.
-This can sometimes work to a person’s advantage, giving your attorney more time to build your defense.
+In many cases, minor defects in paperwork or the process in generally will not stop the procedures – but may slow it.
+This can sometimes work to a person’s advantage, giving the defense attorney more time to build a defense.

-- Mistaken Identity: In other cases you can deny that you are the person that Colorado seeks to return.
-Similar or identical names have resulted in mix-up’s before, and if this is the case, you should not be arrested and pulled from Colorado.
+- Mistaken Identity: In other cases, the suspected fugitive can deny that he or she is the person that Colorado seeks to return.
+Similar or identical names have resulted in mix-ups before.

-- Writ of Habeas Corpus: The writ of habeas corpus hearing is the time to raise any defense that shows the court does not properly have a right to arrest you, and that your detention is unlawful.
+- Writ of Habeas Corpus: The writ of habeas corpus hearing is the time to raise any defense that shows the court does not properly have a right to arrest the fugitive, and that the detention is unlawful.

 - CRS 16-19-117 (Bail pending extradition).